Urban Studies

 Students should inform the Director of Undergraduate Studies what their capstone will consist of by the second semester of their senior year.
 At the end of the Spring semester, all graduating seniors (including those set to graduate the following Fall) will briefly present their capstone project to peers and faculty in the Urban Studies Program.

-Watch the 2023 Presentations
+Watch the 2023 Archived Presentations

-Watch the 2022 Presentations
+Watch the 2022 Archived Presentations

 Example Capstone Project: Displaced